Lavender is more than just a scent, Lavender Quiz

 Example of the test

-What is the best way to use lavender for aromatherapy?
+What is the best time to harvest lavender?

 What is the best way to store dried lavender?